 Alternatives to Amalgam Fillings

-There are options to getting amalgam fillings.
-These are composite fillings, glass and plastic ionomers, and gold foil.
-However, if you are concerned (as you should be) about toxicity of amalgam fillings contact a consumer advocacy group where you’ll find needed information about amalgam fillings, what to do, and what dentists in your area can help you to safely remove your own amalgam fillings and replace them with materials proven to be safe.
+If you’re concerned (as you should be) about the toxicity of amalgam fillings, contact a consumer advocacy group where you’ll find needed information about amalgam fillings, what to do, and what dentists in your area can help you safely remove your own amalgam fillings and replace them with materials proven to be safe.
 The proper methods of removal must be used, or you can end up causing even more damage to your body.

-The following list provides links to these groups who will guide you in the right direction based on your individual circumstances:
+The following list provides some links that will help guide you in the right direction based on your individual circumstances: